 In 2013 an “IAF Veteran” posted a shot of a Spitfire tipping a V1.
 This passes many of the obvious tests above.
-Unfortunately he also inserts some nonsense in the text about the dangers of firing bullets and reliably blowing up a V1 in air, far away from civilians, versus sending it unpredictably to ground.
-Ignore that patently false analysis (shooting remained the default) and revel instead in period photographic image quality:
+He also inserts concern about dangers of firing bullets and reliably blowing up a V1 in air, far away from civilians, versus sending it unpredictably to ground.
+Ignore that misleading analysis (shooting always remained the default) and revel instead in period photographic image quality:

 Several years then pass by, and nobody talks about V1 tipping, until only a few weeks ago a “Military aviation art” account posts a computer rendered image with a comment